Mad Max 2: Plot

 After a global war results in widespread oil shortages and ecocide, civilisation collapses and the world descends into barbarism.
 Former policeman Max Rockatansky, haunted by the death of his family, (Note: As depicted in Mad Max (1979).) drives around the desert Outback of what was once Australia, scavenging for food and petrol with his dog.
 He outmanoeuvres a group of marauders led by biker Wez using his driving skills and a shotgun.
 He steals petrol from the wrecked vehicles of one of his pursuers and inspects a wrecked semi-trailer and prime mover.

 Later, Max tries collecting an apparently abandoned gyrocopter's fuel, but is ambushed by the pilot.
 Max overpowers the man with his dog's help, sparing his life in return for being led to a working oil refinery the pilot has discovered.
 They arrive during the daily attack on the facility by a motorised gang, of which Wez is a member.

 The next day, Max witnesses cars leave the besieged compound and get chased down by marauders.
 He rescues Nathan, the sole survivor of one car, and strikes a deal to return him to the complex in exchange for fuel, but the man dies after Max gets him back, and the leader of the settlers, Pappagallo, says the deal died with Nathan.
 The settlers are about to confiscate Max's car and cast him out of their compound when the marauders return to negotiate.
 A feral child who lives in the refinery compound kills Wez's partner with a metal boomerang and Wez wants revenge, but the gang's leader, a masked man called "Lord Humungus", offers to spare the settlers' lives in exchange for their fuel supply and leaves for the day.
 However, the settlers are divided over whether or not they can trust Humungus.

 Max offers his own deal: he will bring them the semi-truck he saw earlier so they can try to haul away their tanker full of oil, if they return his car and give him as much fuel as he can carry.
 The settlers agree, and that night Max sneaks past the marauders on foot carrying fuel for the truck.
-He encounters the Gyro Captain and forces him to fly him to the truck, which he gets started.
+He encounters the Gyro Captain and forces him to carry the gasoline to the truck, which he gets started.
 It is somewhat damaged as Max passes through the marauders' encampment en route to the refinery, but he makes it, followed by the gyrocopter.